7+1 Commandments for Writing Irresistible Marketing Hooks

 Each target audience has its own language.

-Including that language in your hook makes it more relatable and credible.
-Which in the end increases the likelihood of engagement.
+Including that language in your hook makes it more relatable and credible, which in the end increases the likelihood of engagement.

 I recommend using two specific keywords for each marketing hook.
 The first keyword should address the target audience.
 The second highlights the use case.